 - The import failed.
+The Me

-The Message column displays the reason for the failure; for example, the person may already be in the MyID database. - 6.
-Click Close.
+- The import failed.
+The Message column displays the reason for the failure; for example, the person may already be in the MyID database.

+- 6. Click Close.

 4.3 Editing a person

 You can edit the details in a person's record in the MyID database or in an attached directory.